jpbarrette/curlpp/index.md

 * Cygwin/GCC 2.95/GCC 3.x/GCC 4.x
 * I know there's some people who wants a VC++ project file.
 I don't want to maintain those VC++ files.
 I don't want to because I don't have any licence of VC++ and I don't want to buy one.
 The only way I will make available some Win32 binaries(DLL), is with MinGW.
 However, if someone is willing to maintain thoses files, it will be my pleasure to make them available.

-# Mailing-List

-If you have some questions or bugs to submit, you call send an email to the mailing-list.
-You need to register to the mailing-list before sending any email.
-However, keep in mind that cURLpp is a C++ wrapper over libcURL, so if you have a libcURL feature's related question, send it to libcURL's mailing-list.